 One of the most effective ways to interrupt biting is to mimic a momma cat.
 As soon as your kitty bites you, make a sharp hissing sound- SSSST - like a mother cat makes when she wants to warn her kids to stop misbehaving.

-Since a feline hissing means 'back off,' this method is very effective, especially if your furry baby is under four months of age.
+Since feline hissing means 'back off,' this method is very effective, especially if your furry baby is under four months of age.

 7. The 'ouch!' method